 There is currently no thorough standard for representing the shipping spatial interest in the MSP.
 Areas of national interest for shipping (riksintresse för sjöfart) are appointed by the Swedish Transport Administration based on vessel movements and strategic considerations.
 These national interests for shipping will be the major input to the Swedish MSP with regards to the shipping sector.
-In addition, the Swedish Transport Administration are currently developing complementing maps indicating additional spatial interests of the shipping sector.
-This work have the purpose of contribution to the MSP process and will be finalized during 2016.
+In addition, the Swedish Transport Administration is currently developing complementing maps indicating additional spatial interests of the shipping sector.
+This work has the purpose of contribution to the MSP process and will be finalized during 2016.

-3.5 Potential spatial development in the CBC area
+Potential spatial development in the CBC area

 In line with planning the marine space countries are having their national approach that differs by countries.
-Below is shown the potential spatial development of shipping routes.
+Below is shown the potential spatial development of shipping routes (see Figure 8).
 Estonia has the approach by having planned water traffic areas focusing to the large scale shipping (for example Pärnu port) and the width of planned water traffic area is 1 nm.
 Small craft routes (up to 24 m length) planned width is 0.5 nm.

-Regarding to the developments in Latvia the main shipping zones are estimated to be 6 nautical miles wide (including safety zones of 2 nautical miles to both sides).
+Regarding to the developments the main shipping zones in Latvia are estimated to be 6 nautical miles wide (including safety zones of 2 nautical miles to both sides).
 Other shipping zones (including their safety zones) vary from 4 nautical miles for strategic directions to 0.8 nautical miles for shipping directions of local significance.

-There is currently no thorough standard for representing the shipping spatial interest in the MSP.
+In Sweden, there is currently no thorough standard for representing the shipping spatial interest in the MSP.
 Areas of national interest for shipping (riksintresse för sjöfart) are appointed by the Swedish Transport Administration based on vessel movements and strategic considerations.

-Figure 8.
-Future development of shipping in the CBC area.
-(Edited by Estonian Marine Institute, University of Tartu; Sources: SWE: SWAM and "© The Swedish Transport Agency; EST: Maritime Administration; LV: Ministry of Environmental Protection and Regional development and Maritime Administration of Latvia)
+Figure 8: Future development of shipping in the CBC area.
+Edited by Estonian Marine Institute, University of Tartu; Estonian Ministry of Finance.
+Sources: SWE: SWAM and © The Swedish Transport Agency; EST: Maritime Administration.
+Land Board; LV: Ministry of Environmental Protection and Regional Development and Maritime Administration of Latvia)

-4 Potential conflicts and synergies between various sea uses and the shipping
+Potential conflicts and synergies between various sea uses and the shipping

 Considering the planning context maritime sector has not experienced any spatial conflicts with other interests today.
-During the BalticSCOPE second thematic meeting were identified and mapped the potential synergies and conflicts between shipping and other uses (Table 2).
+During the Baltic SCOPE second and third thematic meetings the potential synergies and conflicts between shipping and other uses were identified and discussed (see Table 2).